mvishiu11/shap-mllm-explainer/README.md

-# SHAP MUlti-Modal LLM Explainer
+# SHAP Multi-Modal LLM Explainer

 To run this application, you need to have Docker and Docker Compose installed on your machine.